BambooTracker/BambooTracker/README.md

 - Mark James for the tool bar icons
 - VGMRips team for the VGM file format documentation.
 - Some tracker creators, especially HertzDevil of 0CC-FamiTracker, Leonardo Demartino (delek) of Deflemask Tracker and Lasse Öörni (Cadaver) of GoatTracker for UI and routines of the tracker.
+- Decidetto for the application icon.
+- And everyone who helps this project!